-Sample Students are available to help you get acquainted with n2y solutions while implementing Unique Learning System, News-2-You, Positivity, and L3 Skills.
-Your sample students come with completed Profiles, Checkpoints, Benchmarks, and data for Unique Learning System, Positivity, and L3 Skills, so you can practice and learn key elements of the program without affecting real student data.
-You can also log in as your student to view their experience through Student View.
+Sample Students are available to help you get acquainted with n2y solutions while implementing Unique Learning System, News2you, SymbolStix PRIME, Positivity, L3 Skills and Polaris.
+Your sample students come with completed Profiles, Checkpoints, Benchmarks and data for Unique Learning System, Positivity and L3 Skills, so you can practice and learn key elements of the program without affecting real student data.
+You can also log in as your student through Student View to gain understanding of their experience.

 - Setting up Student View/login